tezedge/tezedge/apps/deploy_monitoring/README.md

 --slack-channel-name monitoring
 ```

-If you wish to run the watchdog in the backgournd use `nohup` and redirect the output to a log file.
+If you wish to run the monitoring in the backgournd use `nohup` and redirect the output to a log file.

 ```
-nohup <the command above> > watchdog.log &
+nohup <the command above> > monitoring.log &
 ```